 Keloids Vs. Hypertrophic Scars

 There is an important difference between hypertrophic scars and keloids.
-Many patients refer to wide, raised or discolored scars as keloids.
+Many patients refer to wide, raised, or discolored scars as keloids.
 However, keloids typically form in dark-skinned individuals, particularly African-Americans.
-They consist of an abnormal overgrowth of a scar tissue after the original wound is closed and covered by a scar.
+They consist of an abnormal overgrowth of scar tissue after the original wound is closed and covered by a scar.
 Treatment for keloids includes surgical excision.
 Keloids are treated if one is bothered by their appearance or when they are causing discomfort or functional issues.

 Another form of injection therapy uses steroidal-based compounds to reduce excessive collagen formation.
-Kenalog, in the proper concentration and dosage, can lessen the unsightly appearance, size and texture of raised or thickened scar tissue.
+Kenalog, in the proper concentration and dosage, can lessen the unsightly appearance, size, and texture of raised or thickened scar tissue.
 Kenalog works best in the early stages of scar formation and may require serial treatments to achieve the desired result.

 Injectable dermal filler treatments can be beneficial in filling depressed or concave scars.
 Scars tethered down to the underlying tissues may be less responsive to injectable filler therapy.
 Depending on the type of filler used and your scar’s condition, results may last from months to 5 years.

-- Genius™ RF / Infini™ RF is one of the most successful scar resurfacing treatments in Dr. Mandal’s office.
+- Genius™ RF / Infini™ RF is one of the most successful scars resurfacing treatments in Dr. Mandal’s office.
 It is used alone for simple scars or combined with surgical treatment for more complex scars.
 Dr. Mandal typically recommends a series of 2 to 3 Genius™ RF / Infini™ RF treatments 3 weeks apart following scar revision.

 - Dermabrasion is a mechanical polishing of the skin.